 Have I got a treat for you!!
 Creamy Chicken Fajita Pasta with lots of veggies and flavor.
-An easy delicious dish that comes together in just over a half hour.
+A delicious easy pasta dinner that comes together in just over a half hour.
 You will LOVE the light but creamy fajita spiced pasta sauce.

-You’ll love the creamy sauce in this recipe.
-It is flavorful without being too heavy, and the creaminess is a perfect complement to the spicy fajita seasoning.
+You'll love the creamy fajita sauce in this recipe.
+It is flavorful without being too heavy, and the creaminess is a perfect complement to the just-spicy-enough fajita seasoning.

-There are plenty of veggies in this chicken fajita pasta.
-Each serving has half a bell pepper, a cup of baby spinach, and a quarter zucchini.
-That’s pretty good, and a pretty good way to eat a serving or two of veggies in one meal without really trying.
+There are plenty of veggies in this chicken fajita pasta: Each serving has half a bell pepper, a cup of baby spinach, and a quarter zucchini.

 The ingredient list for this recipe looks long but DO NOT FEAR.
 It is long because this recipe uses a whole lot of veggies.